kushalarora/kushalarora.github.io/projects.md

     [[pdf](/assets/AMLProjectReport.pdf), [code](https://github.com/kushalarora/ManifoldAlgorithms.git)]

 * #### Comparative Evaluation of Supervised Learning Algorithms ####
-Built a generic framework to run a list of Supervised Learning Algorithms in Python using scikit­-learn and Theano.
+Built a generic framework to run a list of Supervised Learning Algorithms in Python using scikit­-learn and Theheano.
 The framework was used to do a comparative study on following data sets: Wisconsin Breast Cancer, Iris, Higgs, OCR and Hand Writing Recognition across a range of supervised learning algorithms.
 This project was done in a team of three for Machine Learning class.

     <em><strong>Algorithms evaluated</strong>: Multi Layer Perceptron, Stacked Auto Encoders, Deep Belief Network, Support Vector Machine, Random Forest, Decision Tree, AdaBoost Decision Tree. </em>